susannaopal/tic-tac-toe/README.md

 ## Challenges + Improvements
 - Making sure that all of the functionality is working correctly to connect the data model to the DOM
 - In the future, I would like to further refactor all of my JS files to ensure DRYer/SRP code
+- Being able to better troubleshoot any issues/bug

 ## Project Specs
 - The project spec & rubric can be found [here](https://frontend.turing.edu/projects/module-1/tic-tac-toe-solo.html)